mohammed-ihtisham/61040-portfolio/psets/pset1.md

 - **Invariant 1:** For each request, the remaining amount plus the sum of purchased amounts equals the total requested so far for that request.
 - **Invariant 2:** Every Purchase belongs to exactly one Request in exactly one Registry, and for that request `purchase.Item == request.Item`.

-The more important invariant is Invariant 1, because it prevents overselling and directly realizes the core requirement that purchases never exceed what has been requested.
-The action whose design is most constrained by this is `purchase`, as its `requires` clause demands that the matching request has at least the requested `count` remaining, and its `effects` clause both decrements `request.count` and adds a purchase of that count, preserving the accounting equality.
+The more important invariant is Invariant 1, because if this accounting slips—even briefly—the registry can mislead friends about availability (showing items as available when they aren’t) or allow more to be purchased than was requested.
+That directly breaks the user-facing purpose of the concept: helping recipients get what they asked for without duplicates.
+The action most constrained by this is `purchase`, whose precondition requires enough remaining count and whose effect both decrements `request.count` and records the purchase, keeping the equality true.

 ### Q2.
 Fixing an action
-The `removeItem` action can violate the invariants: if a request is removed after purchases have been recorded for that item, those purchases would no longer be connected to any request, so tracking breaks.
+The `removeItem` action can violate this invariant since if a request is removed after purchases have been recorded for that item, those purchases would no longer be connected to any request, so tracking breaks.
 The fix is to tighten the precondition so a request can be removed only if it has no purchases.
-More generally, any action that modifies a request after purchases exist must preserve the aggregation invariant.

 ### Q3.
 Inferring behavior
 Yes, a registry can be opened and closed repeatedly.
 The `open` action requires that the registry exists and is not active, and the `close` action requires that it exists and is active.
 Nothing in the spec prevents alternating between these states.
 One possible reason for this flexibility is to let recipients pause purchasing (to adjust items or timing) and reopen later without creating a new registry.

 ### Q4.
 Registry deletion
 In practice, this usually doesn’t matter in terms of functionality: closing a registry is enough to end its public visibility while preserving purchase history (useful for thank-yous and records).
 Adding deletion would complicate things because purchases would need careful handling to avoid breaking tracking.
 Unless there’s a policy or legal requirement to remove data, keeping closed registries is the simpler, safer design.
 If storage or retention costs are a real constraint, a separate data-retention policy could justify adding `deleteRegistry(registry)`, but that’s an implementation concern and not essential to the core behavior.